ShugetsuSoft/MuriData/protocol/README.md

 All nodes joined to the small consensus group will be placed on a hash ring.
 Through calculation, the segment of vector database would get its location on the hash ring and then the host it will be stored on.
 One segment would have many replications on the hash ring.
 When one node quits, the data is also avaliable in other nodes.
 And to ensure the right number of copy exists, all node must frequently send proofs to the blockchain.
 The vector database will be broken into many pieces called 'fragments', each fragment contains a merkel tree to prove the existence of a vector, and has a unique hash to identify.
 Also, the fragments would be allocated to all nodes through consistent hashing.

+#### Distributed Hash Table
+With the need of forming subgroups, nodes should be able to find and connect with each other.
+A DHT could be helpful.

 #### Progress
 ```mermaid
 sequenceDiagram